 - Acting as YTP’s external wing, and establishing professional contacts around Washington

-Abigail Struxness, President, FBB Federal Relations Abigail has served on the YTP board since 2013, most recently as Vice President.
-Abigail is an associate at FBB Federal Relations, where she provides guidance to clients on supply chain and logistics issues, trade compliance matters, and legislative and regulatory affairs.
+Abigail Struxness, President Emeritus Abigail has served on the YTP board since 2013.
+She is an associate at FBB Federal Relations, where she provides guidance to clients on supply chain and logistics issues, trade compliance matters, and legislative and regulatory affairs.
 She also manages the Agriculture Transportation Coalition, a national association of U.S. agriculture and forest products exporters.
 Prior to joining FBB, Abigail interned at Business Oregon, the Washington International Trade Association, and the National Association of Foreign Trade Zones.
-Abigail graduated Magna Cum Laude and Phi Beta Kappa from the University of Puget Sound in Tacoma, WA with a B.A. in International Political Economy.
+Abigail graduated from the University of Puget Sound in Tacoma, WA with a B.A. in International Political Economy.
 She studied international development and comparative politics abroad in Windhoek, Namibia.
 She is originally from Portland, OR.